70154055-khizra/Automated-Semester-CGPA-Planner/README.md

 Author

-Developed as a C++ academic project for learning programming concepts and academic performance management.# Automated-Semester-CGPA-Planner
+Developed as a C++ academic project for learning programming concepts and academic performance management.
-A C++ console-based GPA &amp; CGPA planner that calculates semester GPA, overall CGPA, predicts the required GPA to achieve a target CGPA, and maintains semester-wise academic records.